mliu000/NP-Dater/README.md

 down on the searching required.
 - Forward Checking: At each step, if any tile does not have valid placements, backtrack to avoid going further.
 - Bitmasking: Convert the Exact Cover instance to have each bit represent a coordinate as bits are very fast.

+Performance: Solves typical grid and hex puzzles (the ones shown in images) in around 1 and 4 seconds respectively on average.

 ## Setup Instructions: